Simplicial Ricci Flow: The RRF equation in 3-Dimensions: Two Simple Analytic Applications

 We now analyze the RRF equations for three simplicial representations of $S^3$.
 There are three regular polytopes in 4--dimensions \cite{Coxeter:1973} whose boundaries are built of regular tetrahedra and of which each is a homogeneous approximation to a 3--sphere.
 These polytopes are referred to as the simplex (5--cell model), the cross polytope (16--cell model) and the icosahedral pentagonal polytope (600--cell model), as depicted in Fig.~\ref{Fig:516600}.
 The geometry of each of these three simplicial lattices are determined by a single length parameter, the length of the regular tetrahedron edge.
 We could let the edges of these lattice geometries vary independently; however, for the purpose of this paper we assume that they are all equal and, therefore, the polytopes remain regular during their evolution under RF.

-Here we explicitly construct and solve Eq.~\ref{Eq:3srfsimple} for each of these three models and compare their evolution with the continuum.
+Here we explicitly construct and solve Eq.~\ref{Eq:doublesumRRF3D} for each of these three models and compare their evolution with the continuum.
 In these models the curvature is concentrated at the edges.
-The 5--cell has three regular tetrahedra sharing each edge, $\ell$, so that the dual Voronoi polyhedron, $\ell^*$ is a triangle.
-The 16--cell model has four regular tetrahedra sharing each edge, $\ell$, so that the dual Voronoi polyhedron, $\ell^*$, is a square.
-Finally, the 600--cell model has four regular tetrahedra sharing each edge, $\ell$, so that the dual Voronoi polyhedron, $\ell^*$ is a pentagon.
-The dihedral angle of a regular tetrahedron is given by
+The 5--cell has three regular tetrahedra ($p=3$) sharing each edge, $\ell$, so that the dual Voronoi polyhedron, $\ell^*$ is a triangle.
+The 16--cell model has four regular tetrahedra ($p=4$) sharing each edge, $\ell$, so that the dual Voronoi polyhedron, $\ell^*$, is a square.
+Finally, the 600--cell model has five regular tetrahedra ($p=5$) sharing each edge, $\ell$, so that the dual Voronoi polyhedron, $\ell^*$ is a pentagon.